 We will obtain your consent to collect certain Usage and Technical data when we ask you to consent to cookies.

 Further, we will only send you marketing emails on the basis of your consent.
 Our marketing email provider Dotdigital uses a pixel contained in our emails to track whether they are opened and which features people click on.
 This means we can send you email content that’s tailored to you – for example if you’re only showing us you’re interested in Vegan products then we can make sure that you see more of that and less of the things you’re not interested in.
-Please see our Cookies Policy [●] and the section headed “Cookies” below.
+Please see our Cookies Policy and the section headed “Cookies” below.
 At present the technology doesn’t exist to enable you to open an email without tracking firing.
-If you want to opt out of email tracking, simply opt out of our emails.
+However a recent update from Apple, called Mail Privacy Protection does offer you added help in this area.
+Announced in June of 2021 it blocks email providers pixels automatically.
+To find out how to implement this please visit Apple.
+If you don’t have an Apple device and you want to opt out of email tracking, simply opt out of our emails.

 Of course, you can change your marketing preferences at any time.
 We have functionality in the My Account section of our website to enable you to manage your preferences in much more detail.
-In addition to that, we also have a Preference Centre so when you hit ‘unsubscribe’ at the bottom of any of our emails at any time, you can manage the frequency, type and content of emails should you want to tailor things.
-Of course, you are free to opt out of hearing from us by any of these channels at any time.
+If you don’t have an account but are opted in to emails, you can contact our Customer Experience team at any at time to update your preferences.

 To comply with a legal or regulatory obligation